jordwalke/VimBox/README.md

         ln -s `pwd`/VimBox/dotVimRc ~/.vimrc
         ln -s `pwd`/VimBox/dotGVimRc ~/.gvimrc

 7. Start `MacVim` that was installed from `homebrew`.
 Confirm that you want to install bundles.
-Wait.
+If it asks you to hit any key to continue, just keep hitting enter.
 Restart `MacVim` when it's finished.

 Optional Install:
 -----------------